HadrienG/InSilicoSeq/README.md

 ## Citation

-A paper will be on its way.
-In the meantime if you use InSilicoSeq in your research, please cite the poster
+If you use our software, please cite us!

-> Gourlé, Hadrien (2017): Simulating Illumina data with InSilicoSeq. figshare. https://doi.org/10.6084/m9.figshare.5053327.v1
+> Gourlé H, Karlsson-Lindsjö O, Hayer J and Bongcam+Rudloff E, Simulating Illumina data with InSilicoSeq. *Bioinformatics* (2018) doi:10.1093/bioinformatics/bty630